mariomac/jeasse/README.md

 Features:

-* Minimal footprint: minimal number classes.
-No 3rd-party dependencies.
+* Minimal footprint, with no 3rd-party dependencies.
 * Easily integrable with plain HTTP servlets (see below examples)
 * Asynchronous servlet operation: don't spend your server threads.
 * Broadcasting mode with automatic, thread-safe management of subscribers